AradTenenbaum/EventDrivenCourse/README.md

 ### 1. **Producer Error Handling**

+- **Connection Failure**: Implemented an exponential backoff that retries 5 times to connect with a max delay of 20 seconds
 - **Retry & Backoff**: Configured `retries=100_000_000` for retry sending a message if it fails, `retry.backoff.ms=500` for the time interval between retries, `retry.backoff.max.ms=5000` and `message.timeout.ms=30000` to prevent infinite retry loops.
 - **Serialization/Deserialization Errors**: I use schema registry to manage the schema of the order.
 - **Idempotence**: Enabled `enable.idempotence=True` to avoid duplicate messages.
 - **Timeout Handling**: Configured `request.timeout.ms=30000` and `delivery.timeout.ms=60000` for longer wait periods if network latency is expected.​
 - **Topic Handling**: Auto topic creation is enabled.
 It is less recommended but I only have one topic.
-- **Logic Catching Errors**: Catching KafkaException and logging the error
+- **Logic Catching Errors**: Using onError callback and catching KafkaException.
+Logging all the error

 ### 2. **Consumer Error Handling**